zdeguzm53/CircuitPython/README.md

 # CircuitPython
 CircuitPython assignments

-button_lcd:
+BUTTON_LCD:

-   an lcd displays the number of button presses, a switch determines if the count is increasing or decreasing
+An lcd displays the number of button presses, and a switch determines if the count is increasing or decreasing.

-captouch_servo:
+CAPTOUCH_SERVO:

-   servo spins a certain direction depending on which wire is being touched, if no wire is touched then it stays still
+A servo spins in a certain direction depending on which wire is being touched, and if no wire is touched it stays still.
+If the servo reaches

 fading_led:
    code uses a pwm to fade an led